Iran fires at least 180 missiles into Israel

 Check more: Fact-Check: Vanga Predicted the War Between Israel and Hamas?

-US and Israel Relationship History
+US and Israel Relationship in History

 When did the US start supporting Israel?